safwanakbar86/player_injury/README.md

-# Player Injury
+# Player Injury Analysis

-The dataset consists of information regarding injuries of cricket players, and is available on [Kaggle](https://www.kaggle.com/).
-The notebook file includes cleaning, analysis, and visualization of the dataset.
+1. The dataset consists of information regarding injuries of cricket players
+2. It is available on [Kaggle](https://www.kaggle.com/)
+3. The analysis notebook includes cleaning, analysis, and visualization of the dataset

-The following columns are in the dataset:
+4. The model notebook contains machine learning implementation and evaluation

+## Dataset Columns

 * Player_Age
 * Player_Weight